Developer: Epic Games

 Also Available On

-The Good: Perfectly paced campaign, chainsaw bayonet!, memorable story with just as memorable characters, tight controls, epic boss fights, 5 new chapters are awesome, new graphics features add a nice touch, co-op is a blast, multiplayer is challenging
+The Good: Perfectly paced campaign, chainsaw bayonet! the memorable story with just as memorable characters, tight controls, epic boss fights, 5 new chapters are awesome, new graphics features add a nice touch, co-op is a blast, multiplayer is challenging

 The Bad: Graphics look dated, some sloppy animations, need more vehicle segments